 • Made with two types of cheese and a few secret ingredients, it’s the creamiest, most indulgent recipe you’ll ever make.

-• Great for meal prep, you can make one batch to enjoy throughout the week!
+• A family favorite, it’s great for meal prep, you can make one batch to enjoy throughout the week!

-a bowl of crockpot mac and cheese with a spoon dipping in
+a bowl of crockpot mac and cheese with a spoon dipping in.

 Ingredients You’ll Need